Affiliate Marketing for Beginners: Your Complete Guide to Building Profitable Affiliate Sites

 How Does Affiliate Marketing for Beginners Work?

-Affiliate links track what traffic comes specifically from your site versus other sources.
-This is how they know when a sale should give you a commission.
+Some affiliate programs will have a low commission, while others will offer a high commission.
 The rates can vary massively from as low as 1% to sometimes as high as 80% for high end subscription setups or ecourses on Clickbank.
 Sometimes you can even earn bonuses depending on your niches.

 The more traffic that you can push, the better your results are going to be.
 More traffic means more sales and more money.
 Your job as an affiliate is to rank in the search engines, drive traffic from multiple sources, and then get those visitors to make a sale.